Deep Bayesian Active Learning, A Brief Survey on Recent Advances: Learning Paradigm in Active Learning

 \section{Learning Paradigm in Active Learning}

-Simply put, The goal of active learning is to minimize the cost of data annotation or labeling by efficiently selecting the unlabeled data to be labeled.
+Simply put, the goal of active learning is to minimize the cost of data annotation or labeling by efficiently selecting the unlabeled data to be labeled.
 In more detail, in every iteration of active learning, a new labeled data sample (or even batch of data) will be added to the training data, and the training process starts from scratch.
-This sequential training will continue until the accuracy reaches to the desired level.
-The overview of the learning cycle of active learning is shown in Fig.\ref{LP}.
+This sequential training will continue until either the accuracy reaches to the desired level, or the entire labeling budget be used.The overview of the learning cycle of active learning is shown in Fig.\ref{LP}.

-In each iteration, all of the unlabeled data samples will be evaluated in the sense of uncertainty, and the best one will be selected by a function, namely acquisition function.
-Generally speaking,acquisition function performs as a function for uncertainty sampling, or diversity sampling or both of them.
-While random acquisition is considered baseline, depending on data setting, there are several acquisition functions, some of them for image data are presented and approximately formulated in \cite{b6}.